 KNEE WALKER / KNEE SCOOTER

 With this device, you set your injured leg with your knee bent on the padded seat and hold on to the handlebars.
 You then scoot yourself from place to place using your good leg.
 You will find that moving from place to place is much easier and even faster.
 You will be able to keep up with your children and, though you won’t have the use of your hands, you will have a basket available in which to carry items you need to move.
-The best Knee Scooter is easy to jump on and off so you do not have to spend extra time preparing it for your movements.
-You may also here it referred to by a manufacturers name like Roll-a-bout®, Roller-Aird or a Turning Leg Caddy.
+The best Knee Scooter is easy to jump on and off, so you do not have to spend extra time preparing it for your movements.
+You may also hear it referred to by a manufacturer’s name like Roll-a-bout®, Roller-Aird, or a Turning Leg Caddy.